yichunlo/Hung-Yi_Lee_machine_learning_course/README.md

 ## Thanks

-Thanks for my friends CHIU,YU-YANG and Wang, YU-KAI's help in the homeworks.
+Thanks for my friends CHIU,YU-YANG and WANG, YU-KAI's help in the homeworks.